amirasem3/Learncpp/Object Oriented/Class/Readme.txt

 Inheritance in C++:
-    have hirearchy of class which relate to each other so usefull because it helps us to avoid CODE DUPLICATION
+    have hirearchy of class which relate to each other so usefull because it helps us to avoid CODE DUPLICATION Visibility in C++:
+    in class default Visibility is PRIVATE : just main class Struct default Visibility = PUBLIC : everyOne!!
+    Protected : main class and all subclasses in hirearchy